eemraydin/AniHelp-GroupProject/README.md

 ## Welcome to AniHelp!

 Welcome to "AniHelp" – our first group project.
-We, a team of 4 developers and 4 designers, collaborated to create this helpful web app in 12 weeks.
+We, a team of 4 developers and 4 designers, collaborated to create this helpful web app in less than 8 weeks.
 AniHelp facilitates reporting of injured animals to organizations by providing location, pictures, and a form with incident details.

 ## Purpose